sensu/sensu-docs-legacy/docs/0.27/platforms/sensu-on-oracle-solaris.md

 ### Download and install Sensu on Solaris 10 {#download-and-install-sensu-core-on-solaris-10}

+_NOTE: As of Sensu version 0.27, package repository URLs have changed.
+To install or upgrade to the latest version of Sensu, please ensure you have updated existing configurations to follow the repository URL format specified below._

 1. Download Sensu from the [Sensu Downloads][1] page, or by using the `wget`
    utility: